haiwen/seafile-admin-docs/manual/upgrade/upgrade_docker.md

 #### Deploy a new SeaDoc server

-Please see the document [Setup SeaDoc](../extension/setup_seadoc.md) to install SeaDoc on a separate machine and integrate with your binary packaged based Seafile server v12.0.
+Please see the document [Setup SeaDoc](../extension/setup_seadoc.md) to install SeaDoc with Seafile.

 ## Upgrade from 10.0 to 11.0